 It’s rare, but not impossible, to find and qualify for a card with a single-digit APR.
-These cards may have few, if any, perks beside the low rate.
+These cards may have few—if any—perks besides their low rates.
 Credit cards offered by credit unions also tend to carry lower interest rates, but you need to be a member of the credit union to apply.
 For example, Navy Federal Credit Union offers a cashRewards credit card with a variable APR of 9.65% to 18%.

 How to Qualify for a Good Credit Card Interest Rate

 Credit cards often have a range of rates.
 The rate you qualify for depends on your credit score.
 The most creditworthy applicants—those with higher credit scores—usually qualify for the lowest APR a credit card offers.
 For example, The Balance found that credit cards marketed to individuals with good or excellent credit scores offered an average purchase APR of 19.35%.
-On the other hand, if you have a lower credit score, an issuer may only approve you at a higher rate.
+On the other hand, cards that were marketed to consumers with fair or poor credit (669 or lower) had an average APR of 23.69%.

 You can see the range of APRs a credit card offers, but you won’t know the exact APR you qualify for until your credit card application is approved.
 At that time, the credit card issuer will let you know the terms you were approved for, including the interest rate and the credit limit.
 You can improve your chances of qualifying for a lower interest rate by improving your credit score.

-Keep in mind, the credit card APR matters most if you plan to carry a balance on your credit card from month to month.
-Paying off your full balance each month allows you to avoid paying interest all together, which is a good habit, especially if you can’t qualify for the lowest rates.
-Make sure you’re not spending more than you can afford to ensure you can pay off your balance each month.
+Keep in mind that the credit card APR matters most if you plan to carry a balance on your credit card from month to month.
+Paying off your full balance each month allows you to avoid paying interest altogether, which is a good habit, especially if you can’t qualify for the lowest rates.
+Make sure you’re not spending more than you can afford, to ensure that you can pay off your balance each month.

-While you can avoid interest by paying your balance in full each month, it’s helpful to choose credit card with a good APR just in case you have to carry a balance.
+While you can avoid interest by paying your balance in full each month, it’s helpful to choose a credit card with a good APR, just in case you have to carry a balance.
 Making a point to pay off your full balances saves money on interest, but if you can't afford to pay in full, try to make the minimum payment or whatever you can afford.
 That will help you work toward being free of credit card debt.